mparsley1/eo-docs/README.md

 This software was developed by [Compass Information](https://compass.ie), as part of the ECHOES project.

-The project is funded through [an Irish Welsh Programme](https://irelandwales.eu), which promotes co-operation in the areas of innovation, climate change and sustainable development.
+The project is funded by [an Irish Welsh Programme](https://irelandwales.eu), which promotes co-operation in the areas of innovation, climate change and sustainable development.
 It is part-funded by the 2014-2020 European Regional Development Fund, through the Welsh Government.